CONTACT US WHAT'S NEW E-NEWS

 3. Complete and adhere to the Self Certification Business Process Checklist (available for download at the bottom of the page)

-4. Report on annual total corporate emissions as calculated and reported by the alternative tool, broken down by fuel type.
+4. Report on annual total corporate emissions as calculated and reported by the alternative tool, broken down by fuel type, using the Alternative Tool GHG Reporting Template.

 5. Provide CAO/CFO attestation that the actions outlined above were undertaken